whittlem/pycryptobot/docs/DockerBotSetup.md

 ## Clone the beta branch

-From a terminal screen clone the beta branch by running the following command, this will download the latest bata branch into a folder called pycryptobot.
+From a terminal screen clone the beta branch by running the following command, this will download the latest beta branch into a folder called pycryptobot.

 If you wish to use a different branch then change the branch name from beta to your chosen branch.